Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 **Step 8:**

 > Finally we need to run our program.
-In the console there will be a string giving you a link to view your visualization.
+In the console there will be a string, similar to the one below, giving you a link to view your visualization.

 `Check out your visuals at http://bridges.cs.uncc.edu/assignments/0/YOUR_USERNAME?apikey=YOUR_API_KEY_WILL_BE_HERE`